Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 ### Existing Features

 - Full CRUD functionality for users
-> Reviews can be added, deleted edited.
+> Reviews can be added, deleted and edited.
 > Items can be added to cart deleted and cart can be updated.

 - The admin can use full CRUD on products.